The Wedding Runner

 “Out of your share,” Johnson said, and grinned.

 I grinned back.
 He was only joking, but I wouldn’t have minded if he’d taken it out of my pay.
-Business was business, even the wedding runner business.More stories like this by topic: Authors of color, Characters of color, Singapore, Singaporean authors, Southeast Asian science fiction, Women authors
+Business was business, even the wedding runner business.More stories like this by topic: Authors of color, Characters of color, Singapore, Singaporean authors, Southeast Asian speculative fiction, Women authors